VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 <code-example path="router/src/app/app.component.2.ts" header="src/app/app.component.ts (animations)" region="animation-imports"></code-example>

-In order to use the routable animations, wrap the `RouterOutlet` inside an element, use the `@routeAnimation` trigger, and bind it to the element.
+To use the routable animations, wrap the `RouterOutlet` inside an element, use the `@routeAnimation` trigger, and bind it to the element.

 For the `@routeAnimation` transitions to key off states, provide it with the `data` from the `ActivatedRoute`.
 The `RouterOutlet` is exposed as an `outlet` template variable, so you bind a reference to the router outlet.